The Harsh Reality of Owned Media: SMS Will Make You Money… and Enemies

 Step 11: Attribute properly

-RPM = Revenue / Messages Sent
+RPM = Revenue ÷ Messages Sent

-Step 12: Frequency & friction controls
+Step 12: Frequency and friction controls

-Kill switch: pause if **unsub >2%** or complaints spike.
+Add a kill switch: pause if unsub >2% or complaints spike.

-Snooze 60‑day inactives; run “Still want texts?” check‑ins.
+Send “Still want texts?” check-ins.

 Step 13: Scale without torching the list